 - Alkylphenol ethoxylates like nonylphenol ethoxylates, octylphenol ethoxylates, nonoxynols, and octoxynols

 - Quaternary ammonium compounds, which are usually listed as alkyl dimethyl benzyl ammonium chloride (ADBAC), benzalkonium chloride, or didecyl dimethyl benzyl ammonium chloride

 - Sodium acid sulfate

 Take a products packaging into consideration as well.
-Look for lightweight packaging (the less packaging the better) made from recyclable and/or recycled materials.
+Look for lightweight packaging made from recyclable and/or recycled materials.
 Choose pump sprays over aerosols and look for dispensers that help limit unnecessary exposure.
 Concentrated formulas help cut down on packing as do products that can be used with refillable dispensers.